 I've thus far recorded 2 CDs (including one with my band Sonic Slam Chorus) and been featured on others' projects, as well as on websites such as lyrikline where the work appears in English alongside its German translation.
 There's also a lot of unsanctioned material on the web - plenty to humble any ideas of self aggrandisement.

 And I've shot two videos.
 Both Neon Poem and Dreams were filmed in Cambodia by the talented Masahiro Sugano (Studio Revolt).
 Neon Poem borrows its opening line from Amiri Baraka's controversial poem Black Art.
-Do take a look and listen and read through the lines.
+Do take a look and listen.

 Yours, as always.